-Dental X-rays are images of your teeth that your dentist uses to evaluate your oral health.
-These X-rays involve using low levels of radiation to capture images of the interior of your teeth and gums.
-This can help your dentist spot problems, such as cavities, tooth decay, and impacted teeth.
+Dental X-rays (radiographs) are images of your teeth that your dentist uses to evaluate your oral health.
+These X-rays are used with low levels of radiation to capture images of the interior of your teeth and gums.
+This can help your dentist to identify problems, like cavities, tooth decay, and impacted teeth.
 Dental X-rays may seem complex, but they’re actually very common tools that are just as important as your teeth cleanings.

-Dental X-rays are typically performed yearly, or more frequently if your dentist is tracking the progression of a dental problem or treatment.
+Dental X-rays are typically performed yearly, or more often if your dentist is tracking the progress of a dental problem or treatment.

-According to the American Dental Association, factors affecting how often you get dental X-rays include: (ADA)
+Factors affecting how often you get dental X-rays may include:

 - your age